Last updated: 12/01/2012

 • You are locked into one piece of hardware that performs two primary functions.
 There is no way to upgrade just the router or just the modem.
 As more advanced functions are available in either area, you will not be able to selectively upgrade.
 For some, that is not a consideration, but you should be aware of it.

-Most people purchasing a MiFi on today's market are going to be using 4G at least part of the time.
+Most people purchasing a Jetpack on today's market are going to be using 4G most of the time.
 Boosting a 4G signal is problematic at the moment.
 The only practical way to do it with the Jetpack is to use a Wilson Sleek 4G, which will provide some measure of boost to 3G and 4G bands.
-In the very near future you will also be able to use a wireless 3G/4G amplification system from Maximumsignal.
-I am testing this device right now.
+Wireless boosters are starting to be marketed - they should help boost the power of the Jetpacks.

 I wrote a review on the Wilson Sleek that you can find at the top of this page in the Resource section.